JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-run-tests.md

 Now, let's test the common code.
 An essential part will be a source set for common tests, which has the [`kotlin.test`](https://kotlinlang.org/api/latest/kotlin.test/) API library as a dependency.

-1. In the `shared` directory, open the `build.gradle.kts` file.
-Add a source set for testing the common code with a dependency on the `kotlin.test` library:
+1. In the `shared/build.gradle.kts` file, check that there is a dependency on the `kotlin.test` library:

     ```kotlin
    sourceSets {